NateDiR/sotu_nlp_project/mvp_writeup.md

 *world, government, nof, nthe, american, free, shall, nand, nto, great*

-The results were largely meaningless.
+The results were vague, with a lot of repetition.
+In practical terms, this is largely meaningless.
 I need to re-think my approach.

 - __Text Preprocessing:__ I should try adding in more custom stop words, and maybe cleaning up the dataset using regex for errors like 'nto' and 'nof'.